briansuhh/100-Days-of-Python/Day 3/DAY3.md

 ```

 # Exercise 5 - Love Calculator
-- Instructions:
+- Instructions:<br>
-You are going to write a program that tests the compatibility between two people.
+You are going to write a program that tests the compatibility between two people.<br><br>
-To work out the love score between two people:
+To work out the love score between two people:<br>
-Take both people's names and check for the number of times the letters in the word TRUE occurs.
+Take both people's names and check for the number of times the letters in the word TRUE occurs. <br>
-Then check for the number of times the letters in the word LOVE occurs.
+Then check for the number of times the letters in the word LOVE occurs. <br>
 Then combine these numbers to make a 2 digit number.

 For Love Scores less than 10 or greater than 90, the message should be: